PeppeL-G/bagawork/docs/src/routes/(default)/documentation/button/+page.md

 ## `page()` - Going to another page
 Use the configuration method `page()` to tell the `Button` component which page the user should come to when clicking on the button.
 Pass the page as an argument.

-If this method is not used, then the current page will be reloaded when the user clicks on the button.
+If this method is not used, the current page will be reloaded when the user clicks on the button.

 ::: tip Example